smithy-lang/smithy-rs/design/src/rfcs/rfc0027_endpoints_20.md

     let dynamodb = aws_sdk_dynamodb::Client::from_conf(ddb_conf);
 }
 ```

-Note: for generic clients, they cannot use `endpoint_url`—this is because `endpoint_url` is dependent on rules and
-generic
-clients do not necessarily rules.
-However, they can use the `impl<T> ResolveEndpoint<T> for &'static str { ... }`
-implementation.

 > **What about alternative S3 implementations?
 How do we say "don't put prefix bucket on this?"**
 >